 While using the tail() function, we passed 2: a positive integer as an argument, which indicates the last 2 parts or, in our case, the first two rows of the data frame.

-Using tail() function on Vector
+Example 2: The tail() function with Vector

 Applying the tail() function on a Vector will return the number of elements equal to the n parameter of the tail() function.